 125D.
-Communications with intent to procure person under 17 years, &c.
+Communications with intent to procure child or young person

 (1) A person (the "accused person") who makes a communication by any means, and to any person, with the intention of procuring a person under the age of 17 years, or a person the accused person believes is under the age of 17 years, to engage in an unlawful sexual act, either in this State or elsewhere, is guilty of a crime.